Alumni Support Program for Addiction Recovery in Los Angeles, CA

 How to Join Our Alumni Community

-New Spirit Recovery & elevate wellness center Alumni Program Coordinators
+New Spirit Recovery & Elevate Wellness Center Alumni Program Coordinators

-New Spirit Recovery & elevate wellness center’s alumni coordinators facilitate ongoing programming alongside dedicated alumni volunteers who assist with event planning, Facebook moderation, and peer mentorship coordination ensuring comprehensive community support and sustainable programming.
+New Spirit Recovery & Elevate Wellness Center’s alumni coordinators facilitate ongoing programming alongside dedicated alumni volunteers who assist with event planning, Facebook moderation, and peer mentorship coordination ensuring comprehensive community support and sustainable programming.
 Our coordination team includes recovery coaches, program coordinators, and long-term alumni volunteers providing professional oversight while maintaining authentic peer community culture essential for ongoing recovery support and community connection.
 The experienced coordinators below support ongoing recovery through evidence-based continuing care programming and peer-driven community support.

 OUR ALUMNI COORDINATION TEAM